-Juan is the Lillian Radford Distinguished Visiting Professor of Practice at Trinity University in San Antonio, Texas where he teaches urban education, politics, community building and leadership.
+Juan is the Ron Calgaard Distinguished Visiting Professor of Practice in Political Science at Trinity University in San Antonio, Texas where he teaches urban education, politics, community building, and leadership.
 He created and led the Dream Lead Institute, a year-long leadership development program aimed at young professional Dreamer leaders from across the country.

 Most recently, he was Senior Vice President of Station Services and System Leadership at PBS, where he collaborated with more than 160 PBS stations across the country to strengthen their connections to their local communities and to each other as a national public media network.
 From 2004 to 2009, Juan hosted the weekly KLRN San Antonio, TX PBS television series “Conversations.”